 Here a few tips on how hosts can secure their Zoom meetings from Zoom bombers.

 - Log-in to your account and in the ‘Home’ section, tap on the downward arrow in front of ‘New Meeting’ to access settings before starting a session.

 - In settings, disable participant’s video to avoid sharing of profanity or abusive backgrounds by anyone.

-- Go to ‘Advance settings’ and enable ‘waiting room’ and ‘mute participants on entry’ options.
+- Go to ‘Advanced settings’ and enable ‘waiting room’ and ‘mute participants on entry’ options.
 These features will give you control to avoid chaos.
 The waiting room feature lines up participants to get the host’s permission to join the online session.
 It is a good way for the host to monitor and manage attendees and remove unknown participants.
 Make sure to save the setting before closing the window.

 If in case, your ‘waiting room’ feature was disabled, and participants were able to join the meeting directly, then tap on the ‘more’ option in front of the user’s name to open a drop menu and select ‘remove’.

-In ‘Manage Participants’ window, tap on the ‘More’ option to enable the following features to establish control of your session:
+In the ‘Manage Participants’ window, tap on the ‘More’ option to enable the following features to establish control of your session:

 - Enable Mute participants on entry

 - Disable Allow participants to rename themselves